trujilloRJ/personal_blog/content/posts/ekf-vs-ukf.md

 $$
 {{< /rawhtml >}}

 This function is clearly nonlinear, which means that if we assume the state distribution is Gaussian at time \\(k\\), passing it through this function will yield a distribution that is no longer Gaussian.
 This violates the assumptions of the standard KF, and using it here would lead to filter divergence.
 To address this, researchers have proposed various solutions, with the EKF being the most widely adopted in the industry.
-As previously noted, implementing the EKF requires calculating Jacobians for the state transition function.
-For clarity and conciseness, these calculations are provided in the Appendix section.
+Implementing the EKF requires calculating Jacobians for the state transition function.
+For clarity and conciseness, these calculations are provided in the [Appendix](#appendix) section.

 #### Range and bearing measurement function

-As visible in Fig. 1, the sensor provides at each time \\(k\\) the target position by measuring range \\(r^m_k\\) and bearing \\(\theta^m_k\\) defining the measurement:
+As visible in Fig. 1, the sensor provides at each time \\(k\\) the target position by measuring range \\(r^m_k\\) and bearing \\(\theta^m_k\\) defining the measurement vector:

 $$\bold{z_k}=[r^m_k, \theta^m_k]^T$$

-However, the track states contain the target position in cartesian coordinates.
-Therefore, to update the filter state, we need a measurement function that maps between the state space and measurement space:
+However, the filter state contain the target position in cartesian coordinates.
+Therefore, to update it, we need a measurement function that maps between the state space and measurement space:

 {{< rawhtml >}}
 $$